 The Impact of Diet on Obesity-Related Diseases

-The prevalence of obesity continues to increase worldwide, as obesity has been shown to be associated with an increased risk of hypertension, dyslipidaemia, metabolic syndrome, Type II diabetes mellitus, and cardiovascular disease.
+The prevalence of obesity continues to increase worldwide, as obesity is associated with an increased risk of hypertension, dyslipidaemia, metabolic syndrome, Type II diabetes mellitus, and cardiovascular disease.
 [1,2]

 During the past few decades, the alteration of fat and carbohydrate intake may have also encouraged unwanted dietary changes that may have contributed to the increase in obesity.
 [3]